Multiplicative Effect Modeling: The General Case: Simulation

-We consider two different models for the outcome $Y$: In the first, we treat $Z$ as continuous and $Y$ is generated according to models \eqref{eq:model of rr in mono} and \eqref{eq:model of op in mono}, where $\gamma = (0,1)^\T$, $\beta=(1, -0.5)^\T$, so that the relative risk is linear in $z$.
-We apply the method of \S \ref{sec:mono} to estimate the relative risk in this setting, and compare it to the doubly robust g-estimator by \cite{Dukes2018}.
-In the second, $Z$ is viewed as unordered categorical and the outcome $Y$ is generated from models \eqref{eq:gop-rr} and \eqref{eq:gop-gop}, where $\alpha_1=\gamma=(0,1)^\T$, $\alpha_2=(0, 2)^\T$, $\beta=(1, -0.5)^\T$.
-Here, we apply the method of \S \ref{sec:gop}.
+We consider two different settings for the outcome $Y$: In Setting I, we treat $Z$ as continuous and $Y$ is generated according to models \eqref{eq:model of rr in mono} and \eqref{eq:model of op in mono}, where $\gamma = (0,1)^\T$, $\beta=(1, -0.5)^\T$, so that the log relative risk is linear in $z$.
+We apply the method of \S \ref{sec:mono} to estimate the relative risk in this setting, and compare it to the doubly robust g-estimator of \cite{Dukes2018}.
+In Setting II, $Z$ is viewed as unordered categorical and the outcome $Y$ is generated from models \eqref{eq:gop-rr} and \eqref{eq:gop-gop}, where $\alpha_1=\gamma=(0,1)^\T$, $\alpha_2=(0, 2)^\T$, $\beta=(1, -0.5)^\T$.
+Here, we apply the method of \S \ref{sec:gop} only.

 Table \ref{tab:sim-all} summarizes the simulation results for sample size $500$.
-The bias of our proposed estimators is small when the sample size is 500, and further decreases as the sample size increases; see Table 1 in the Supplementary Material.
+The bias of our proposed estimators is small when the sample size is 500, and further decreases as the sample size increases; see Table \ref{tab:sim-mono} in the Supplementary Material.
 The standard deviation accuracy, defined as the ratio of estimated standard deviation and Monte Carlo standard deviation, is close to $1$ for our proposed estimators.
 The coverage probability of the proposed Wald-type confidence intervals also achieve the nominal 95\% coverage-rate.
 Even though, in theory, the doubly robust g-estimator is consistent in this setting as the propensity score model is correctly specified, as shown in Table \ref{tab:sim-all}, with a small sample of 500 the bias can be very large relative to the standard error.
 In this case, the model-based standard deviation estimate is also much smaller than the Monte Carlo standard deviation.
-One can also see that in this simulation, the proposed estimator is much more efficient than the g-estimator.
+One can also see that in this simulation, the proposed estimator is much more efficient than the g-estimator. {In \S\ref{supple:simu-mis-op} of the Supplementary Material, we consider an alternative setting where the odds product model \eqref{eq:model of op in mono} is mis-specified.
+In this case, when the sample size is large enough, the doubly robust g-estimator of \cite{Dukes2018} has small bias and nominal coverage while the proposed estimator does not.
+However, in the same setting, when the sample size is small, the doubly robust g-estimator has large bias, relative to the method proposed in \S\ref{sec:mono}}.

+{We further note that our method in \S\ref{sec:mono} assumes that treatment effects are monotonic in $z$ for all levels of $v$.
+In \S\ref{supple:violation-monotonicity} of the Supplementary Material, we conduct additional simulations to evaluate the performance of the method of \S \ref{sec:mono} when this assumption is violated. }